-Under our Articles of Association, the Company may distribute quarterly, semi-annual and/or annual dividends to shareholders from operating profits and/ or accumulated profits of the Company.
-The Company currently intends to pay a dividend twice each fiscal year, with an year and a second payment in April of the following year.
+Under our Articles of Association, the Company may distribute quarterly, semi-annual and/or annual dividends to shareholders from operating profits and/or accumulated profits of the Company.
+The Company currently intends to pay a dividend twice each fiscal year, with an initial interim payment in October of that year and a second payment in April of the following year.